rewatiramansahu/rewatiramansahu/README.md

 ## Educational Summary

 - Bachelor of Engineering in Computer Science from Chhattisgarh Swami Vivekananda University, Bhilai.
-- Proficient in HTML, CSS, JavaScript, JQuery, Angular8-9, Material UI, Bootstrap, PHP, Laravel, MySQL, Java (Core + Advance), Oracle, and other technical areas.
+- Proficient as a Fullstack Developer and other technical areas.

 ## Educational Qualifications